Application for a New Premises Licence.

 f.
 As officers had not heard from Mr Swis there were no further comments at this time.

 3. The summary statement from Ellie Green, Principal Licensing Officer, that having heard from the representative of the Licensing Authority, it was for the sub-committee to determine the appropriate steps to take.
 The relevant guidance and policies were highlighted.

 1. In accordance with the principles of Section 100(a) of the Local Government Act 1972 to exclude the press and public from the meeting for this item of business on the grounds that it involves the likely disclosure of exempt information as defined in Paragraph 7 of Part 1 of Schedule 12A to the Act.

 The Panel retired, with the legal representative and committee administrator, to consider the application further and then the meeting reconvened in public.

-3. The Licensing Sub-Committee resolved to Refuse the application.
+3. The Licensing Sub-Committee resolved that the application be REFUSED.